Derangements in Subspace Actions of Finite Classical Groups: Alternating and symmetric groups

-Motivated by questions about random generation and computation of Galois groups, Dixon \cite{D} examined the probability that a random permutation fixes (i.e. leaves invariant) a k-set.
-Note that we can suppose that $1 \leq k \leq n/2$, since a permutation fixes a k-set if and only if it fixes an n-k set.
+Motivated by questions about random generation and computation of Galois groups, Dixon \cite{D} examined the probability that a random permutation fixes (i.e. leaves invariant) a $k$-set.
+Note that we can suppose that $1 \leq k \leq n/2$, since a permutation fixes a $k$-set if and only if it fixes an $(n-k)$-set.